 BJP back in election mode: Key meeting on June 13

-New Delhi, June 11: BJP president Amit Shah will hold a meeting with the chiefs and general secretaries (organisations) of the party's all state and Union Territory units, besides its national office bearers on June 13, setting in motion the process for organisational polls which may culminate in the election of his successor.
+New Delhi, June 11: Bharatiya Janata Party (BJP) president Amit Shah will hold a meeting with the chiefs and general secretaries (organisations) of the party's all state and Union Territory units, besides its national office bearers on June 13, setting in motion the process for organisational polls which may culminate in the election of his successor.

 After the party chief, general secretary in charge of organisation is the second most crucial position in the BJP, be it at the state or the national level.